mr-mcox/bcf-sound-documentation/docs/source/checklists/ppt/before_service.rst

     * Verify that announcements on the service plan are on the slides
     * Verify that the sermon slides are present
     * Slides for missing sermon can be pasted in from "\Dropbox\PowerPointFiles\SermonFile"
-    * Talk to Liz if anything is missing
+    * Talk to Benjamin if anything is missing

 - [_] Check additional videos or songs